 Grandfather Clock Strike Quantity CorrectionThis article will address the German Grandfather Clock Strike Quantity Correction issue.
 This is where the clock will not strike the correct number of hours.
 This includes if it is striking any hour for two hours in a row.
 Also if it is striking more than 12 hours at a time, or even striking forever.
 The correction does not require the removal of the clock movement.
 Only the removal of the dial needs to happen.
 So the movement can sit in the cabinet like always, but the hands and dial need to be off the clock.

 The best way to learn the simple action of the strike count, is to watch the components on the front of the movement when its striking.
 Just keep the dial off the clock, make it strike by advancing the minute hand, and watch the parts in the front of the movement in action.
-Grandfather clocks use a rack and snail counting system for the proper number of strike to be heard on the hour.
+Grandfather clocks use a rack and snail counting system.
+This allows for the proper number of strikes to be heard on the hour.
 The rack is the saw like thing that drops down onto the snail looking thing that is part of the hour hand tube.

 ↑ Back to top